zwave-js/node-zwave-js/packages/core/api.md

     firmwareTarget?: number;
 }

-// Warning: (ae-missing-release-tag) "FirmwareFileFormat" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "FirmwareFileFormat" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type FirmwareFileFormat = "aeotec" | "otz" | "ota" | "hex" | "hec" | "gecko" | "bin";

-// Warning: (ae-missing-release-tag) "FLiRS" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "FLiRS" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type FLiRS = false | "250ms" | "1000ms";

-// Warning: (ae-missing-release-tag) "formatDate" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "formatDate" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function formatDate(date: Date, format: string): string;

-// Warning: (ae-missing-release-tag) "FrameType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "FrameType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type FrameType = "singlecast" | "broadcast" | "multicast";

-// Warning: (ae-missing-release-tag) "generateAuthKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "generateAuthKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function generateAuthKey(networkKey: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "generateEncryptionKey" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "generateEncryptionKey" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function generateEncryptionKey(networkKey: Buffer): Buffer;

-// Warning: (ae-missing-release-tag) "getBitMaskWidth" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getBitMaskWidth" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getBitMaskWidth(mask: number): number;

-// Warning: (ae-missing-release-tag) "getCCName" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getCCName" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getCCName(cc: number): string;

-// Warning: (ae-missing-release-tag) "getDefaultDSTInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDefaultDSTInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getDefaultDSTInfo(defaultOffset?: number): DSTInfo;

-// Warning: (ae-missing-release-tag) "getDirectionPrefix" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDirectionPrefix" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getDirectionPrefix(direction: DataDirection): "« " | "» " | "  ";

-// Warning: (ae-missing-release-tag) "getDSTInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getDSTInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function getDSTInfo(now?: Date): DSTInfo;

-// Warning: (ae-missing-release-tag) "getErrorSuffix" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getErrorSuffix" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getErrorSuffix(code: ZWaveErrorCodes): string;

-// Warning: (ae-missing-release-tag) "getHighestSecurityClass" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getHighestSecurityClass" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getHighestSecurityClass(securityClasses: SecurityClass[]): SecurityClass;

-// Warning: (ae-missing-release-tag) "getIntegerLimits" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "getIntegerLimits" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function getIntegerLimits(size: 1 | 2 | 3 | 4, signed: boolean): {